-Gastric carcinoma as well as therapies for gastric cancer, both surgical and systemic, can lead to significant sequelae such as weight loss, maldigestion, and neuropathy.
-In addition, patients are often psychologically stressed and exhibit fatigue syndrome.

-Therefore, specific rehabilitative measures are necessary.
-These should be carried out promptly after completion of primary therapy.
+Gastric cancer as well as its treatment, both surgical and non-surgical, can lead to significant sequelae such as weight loss, maldigestion, and neuropathy.
+In addition, patients are often psychologically stressed and exhibit a fatigue syndrome.
+Therefore, targeted rehabilitative measures are necessary.
+These should be started promptly after completion of primary therapy.

-When selecting the rehabilitation facility, the approval of a clinic specifically for gastric cancer patients by the providers (pension insurance, health insurance) is a prerequisite; in addition, the patient's preferences according to §9 SGB IX should be taken into account.
+When selecting the rehabilitation facility, the approval of the clinic for gastric cancer patients by the funding agencies (pension insurance, health insurance) is a prerequisite; in addition, the patient's preferences according to §9 SGB IX should be taken into account.

 During rehabilitation, comprehensive nutritional counseling should be provided, patients should be instructed in a teaching kitchen, and it should be possible to administer all scientifically recognized forms of nutrition, from normal whole foods to complete parenteral nutrition.

-Every patient should be offered psycho-oncological care.

-Rehabilitation facilities should be able to continue systemic tumor therapies, if necessary.
+All patients should be offered psycho-oncological care.
+Rehabilitation facilities should be able to continue systemic tumor therapies, including chemotherapy and immunotherapy, as indicated.

 Patients who have not yet reached the statutory retirement age should be informed about services for participation in working life within the framework of medical-occupational rehabilitation (MBOR).
 Socio-medical questions as well as the possibly necessary further care of the patients should be clarified during the rehabilitation.